mitchallen/drawing-kit/packages/svg-tile/README.md

 ### Step 3.
 Define a generator file

-Then define a generator file, passing in the names of the tiles to the `tiles` property.
+Define a generator file (index.js), passing in the names of the tiles to the `tiles` property.

 The generator will alternate between the two sets of tiles.